-If you’re a high school student who’s planning to take college courses for self-enrichment, follow these steps:
+If you're a high school student planning to take college courses for self-enrichment, follow these steps:

-- Meet with your guidance counselor to determine if taking a college level course is right for you.
+- Meet with your school counselor to determine if taking a college level course is right for you.

 - Review Michigan Tech course offerings to see which classes best fit your schedule.
 If you are looking for online classes only, select MTU Online under the Campus field.

 - Complete an application for admission as a domestic dual enrollment student.
 Have your high school submit your official transcript.